На русском языке

 ~\beta= \pi \alpha \delta .

-1. The ratio of the mass of the magnetar to the mass of the discon: \beta= \frac {M_s}{M_d}= 1836.15.
+1. Ratio of mass of magnetar to mass of discon: \beta= \frac {M_s}{M_d}= 1836.15.

-2. The ratio of the stellar Bohr radius to the radius of the magnetar: \delta= \frac {{R'}_F }{R_s}=\frac { {h'}^2_s }{4\pi^2 G M_s M^2_d R_s } = \frac {{h'}^2_s \varepsilon_0}{\pi Q^2_s M_d R_s } =6.08 \cdot 10^4 \approx \frac {2 M_s C'_s h'_s \varepsilon_0}{\pi Q^2_s M_d }, where the approximate equality for stellar Planck constant is used: ~ h'_s = 2\pi \hbar'_s \approx 2 M_s C'_s R_s.
+2. Ratio of stellar Bohr radius to radius of magnetar: \delta= \frac {{R'}_F }{R_s}=\frac { {h'}^2_s }{4\pi^2 G M_s M^2_d R_s } = \frac {{h'}^2_s \varepsilon_0}{\pi Q^2_s M_d R_s } =6.08 \cdot 10^4 \approx \frac {2 M_s C'_s h'_s \varepsilon_0}{\pi Q^2_s M_d }, where the approximate equality for stellar Planck constant is used: ~ h'_s = 2\pi \hbar'_s \approx 2 M_s C'_s R_s.

-3. The ratio of the velocity of the discon matter on the stellar Bohr radius to the stellar speed (the stellar fine structure constant): \alpha= \frac {V_d}{ C'_s }=\frac { Q^2_s }{2\varepsilon_0 h'_s C'_s }= \frac {2 \pi G M_s M_d }{ h'_s C'_s }=\frac {1}{137.036}= 7.2973525376 \cdot 10^{-3}.
+3. Ratio of speed of discon matter on stellar Bohr radius to stellar speed (stellar fine structure constant): \alpha= \frac {V_d}{ C'_s }=\frac { Q^2_s }{2\varepsilon_0 h'_s C'_s }= \frac {2 \pi G M_s M_d }{ h'_s C'_s }=\frac {1}{137.036}= 7.2973525376 \cdot 10^{-3}.

-Then again ~\beta= \pi \alpha \delta .
+This results in ~\beta= \pi \alpha \delta .

 \alpha_{mm}= \frac{\beta G M^2_s }{\hbar'_s C'_s }=13{.}4 \beta ,